postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/the-api-workflow.md

 The __Define__ tab in your API will include a specification (either one you imported or a sample Postman added when you created the API).

 The default schema format is Open API 3.0, with YAML as the default language.
-To use a different schema type or language, choose it from the dropdown list.
+To use a different schema type or language, choose it from the drop-down list.

 The schema editor provides options to beautify the content, wrap text, copy, and search.
 When you finish editing your schema, click **Save**.